- corporate, commercial

-Simply telephone 020 7839 0278 and ask for the dental advice line or email Chris Morris, who leads our dental team.
+Simply call 020 7839 0278 and ask for the dental advice line.
 Our team of experts can offer dentists and members of dental teams up to ten minutes’ free legal advice.

 Our dedicated national team provides legal advice to dental practitioners on specialist regulatory, corporate and commercial matters: